biocore/cmi-workshops/docs/qiita-create-study.rst

 metabolomics, or even multiple preparations of the same type (e.g., a plate rerun, biological and technical replicates, etc).

-In this tutorial, our study contains 30 samples, each with two types of data:
+In the *analysis tutorial*, our study contains 30 samples, each with two types of data:
 16S and metabolomic.
-To represent this project in Qiita, you will need to create a single study with a single sample information file that contains all 30 samples.
-Then, you will link separate preparation files for each data type.
+To represent this project in Qiita, we created a single study with a single sample information file that contains all
+30 samples.
+Then, we linked separate preparation files for each data type.

 Creating an example study
 -------------------------